-A recognition means that a module(s) that have already been passed is/are recognised in subsequent study years, or for another learning programme.
-The content, volume (credits), and NQF level should be equivalent, taking into consideration that previous deviations and recognitions can be considered only once.
+A recognition means that a module(s) already passed is/are recognised in subsequent study years, or for another learning programme.
+The content, volume (credits) and NQF level should be equivalent, taking into consideration that previous deviations and recognitions can be considered only once.
 In addition, the 50/50 rule as well as the 25% at the exit level should be adhered to (refer to General Academic Rules) according to the APDC decision of 3 September 2015.